DallanQ/lotr_journeys_in_middle_earth/Manual.md

 > Four cards of Aragorn revealed from his deck

 2. Aragorn's wisdom is "4," so he reveals four cards from his deck.
-The cards he reveals have two successes (snow emoji icon) and two fate (leaf icon).
+The cards he reveals have two successes (a sunburst symbol) and two fate (leaf icon).

 > image of the spending of 2 success tokens and a 5 hit count from Aragorn

 > Image showing the inputs of 5 hits in the app

-3. Aragorn spends two success (snow emoji icon) to resolve Fate-Bender's third effect, inputting five hits into the app
+3. Aragorn spends two success (a sunburst symbol) to resolve Fate-Bender's third effect, inputting five hits into the app

 > Image of conversion of an inspiration to give 2 hits and also a smite

 > The Fate-Bender adds two hits and selects "smite".

-4. Aragorn spends an inspiration to convert one fate (leaf icon) to success(snow emoji icon).
-He spends that success (snow emoji icon)on Fate-Bender's first effect, adding two more hits and selecting "Smite."
+4. Aragorn spends an inspiration to convert one fate (leaf icon) to success(a sunburst symbol).
+He spends that success (a sunburst symbol)on Fate-Bender's first effect, adding two more hits and selecting "Smite."
 Then, he selects "Apply."

 > An image showing the effect of the hit of Aragorn on the Wights